tyamz/compuflex/Point of Sale (PoS)/README.md

  4. ) Re-open the program.

 #### b.)
 User Display Options
 > Once again, some PoS systems behave differently than others, some display usernames as a button, others as plain text, others might have a dropdown menu, and some might even be images.
 This application supports each of these behaviors.
-You can switch between these options using the radio button(s) provided in the Settings window (*Refer back to `1a.)
-Opening the Settings Window`*).
+You can switch between these options using the radio button(s) provided in the Settings window ([*Refer back to 1a.)
+"Opening the Settings Window"*](#i-opening-the-settings-window)).

 *To manually change this setting: (ONLY IN JAVAFX AND JAVA SWING VERSIONS)*
   1. ) Close the program